 If you have a page that specifically matches the given query and doesn't rank for it, you need to figure out the reason why.
-As I mentioned before, the most common ones are:
+As I mentioned before, the most common reasons are:

-- The page has insufficient or poorly optimized content
+- b) The page has insufficient or poorly optimized content.

-- The page lacks internal or external links
+- c) The page lacks internal or external links.